TalYamin/Tal-Yamin-26-03-20/README.md

     * Show Forecast button by favorite location.
     * Remove Favorite button.
     * Checkbox slide for temperature type : Fahrenheit or Celsius.

+   - Spinner component

+     * Used in case loading is needed until data is fetched from api

   - Error component